DrakeLab/miller-tb-assortativity/README.md

 * Found little variation in disease spread on networks of different sizes so next stage will focus on networks with 1000 nodes (July 6)
 * Found results to be sensitive to transmission rates, next stages will focus on epidemics with varying transmission rates (July 24)
 * Following committee meeting, no one really pushed for including births and deaths in network.
 Instead, wanted to include additional hypotheses for male-bias in analysis.
 Edited protocol to include new parameterization and checklist (Sep 9)
+* Changed protocol to assess simulated prevalence of LTBI in addition to male-bias to identify "best models".